What are passenger transport vehicles?

 A PTV authorisation can be issued for one or more categories – there is no cost to add extra categories.
 OD-RH and OD-C cannot be chosen together – having an OD-RH category authorises you to do charter work as well, however an OD-C category does not authorise you to do rank or hail/taxi work as there are different requirements for these vehicles.

-A key feature of the PTV authorisation is that it will be available for multiple periods – 1, 3, 6 and 12 months – to cater for seasonality and demand.
+A key feature of the PTV authorisation is that it is available for multiple periods – 1, 3, 6 and 12 months – to cater for demand due to seasonality or special events.
 Note that one-month PTV authorisations cannot be renewed – these authorisations are offered for when a temporary or replacement vehicle is required.

-A PTV authorisation can only be granted to a vehicle with a valid registration.
-Ensure any outstanding vehicle registration fees are paid prior to applying for a PTV authorisation.
+A PTV authorisation can only be granted to a vehicle with"

 Visit How to apply for PTV authorisation for full details on how to apply.